Betrayal Trauma Recovery

 Here are seven signs of emotional battering that often go unnoticed, especially when the husband looks like a great guy to everyone else.

 1. Her reactions don’t match his gestures.
-If he is doing something that seems nice, but she seems genuinely distressed, it usually means that she senses something that other people can’t.
+He is doing something that seems nice, but she seems genuinely distressed.
+It usually means she senses something that other people can’t.

-2. If she seems on edge around his kindness. if she flinches at affection or looks uneasy when he is charming, it’s usually because she knows that kindness is hiding something that isn’t so kind.
+2. If she seems on edge around his kindness.
+She flinches at affection or looks uneasy when he is charming, it’s usually because she knows that kindness is hiding something that isn’t so kind.

 3. If she watches him carefully, she’s probably gauging risk.
 Hyperawareness is an emotional survival skill.
 So if she’s been emotionally battered, it’s totally normal that she’s gonna be on high alert for emotional manipulation.